 3. Permit Submission.
-Submit your permit and site plan (if required) to the City of Kaukauna by email.
-You can email your permit to [email protected] or mail it to us at City of Kaukauna, Attn: Building Inspection, PO Box 890, Kaukauna, WI 54130.
-If emailing, please put BUILDING PERMIT in the subject line.
+Submit your permit and site plan (if required) to the City of Kaukauna by email, by mail or in-person.
+You can email your permit or mail it to us at City of Kaukauna, Attn: Building Inspection, PO Box 890, Kaukauna, WI 54130.
+You can drop off permits and site plans during business hours.

 4. Permit Payment.
 Permits will not be issued until payment has been received.
-Residents can make permit payments by calling (920) 766-6315 to process a credit card payment over the phone.
+Payments are accepted in-person or by mail.
+In-person payments for cash or credit card transactions can be made during business hours.
 Payments are also accepted by check – either by mail or by dropping off payments to our 24-hour drop box outside of the Municipal Services Building, 144 W. 2nd Street, Kaukauna.

 5. Permit Review.
 Once we receive your permit, site plan (if required) and payment, staff will review your permit application.
 We will verify that your project meets our zoning code requirements and follow up with you if your project has any issues (such as not meeting a setback requirement or if your property has a conflicting easement).

 6. Permit Issuance.
 Once staff reviews your permit and confirms that there are no issues, a building permit will be issued.
 We will mail the building permit to the listed address of the property owner on the permit application unless otherwise specified.
 We can send permits to you by email if that is preferred, but you will need to print a copy of it on your own to post in a visible location.
 Your building permit should be posted in a visible location while the project work is happening (such as in a window on the front of your home).